GROW Whistler

 The annual fee of $90/year for a greenhouse box includes a wide variety of organic seeds, soil amendments, water, a gardening guide and lots of support.
 As the greenhouses are fully organic closed eco-systems and in the interests of keeping them disease-free, only seeds and materials provided by the program are permitted.

-GROW Gardener Pledge
+Gardener Pledge

 The success of the community garden and greenhouse program is achieved through gardeners commitment and support.
 The Gardener Pledge highlights what it means to be a GROW member and all gardeners agree to gardener conditions around organic principles, avoiding bear attractants, looking after shared spaces, and more.

-Looking for new ways to use up your fresh veggies?
-Look no further, here are some of our member favourites!
-If you have a recipe you’d like to contribute feel free to email it to grow@awarewhistler.org so we can add it.
+• Recipe Ideas | Looking for new ways to use up your fresh veggies?
+Look no further!
+If you have a recipe you’d like to contribute please email grow@awarewhistler.org.

 Volunteer Hours